 The boat to Skomer

 The boat to Skomer leaves from the small bay of Martin’s Haven.
 As the island has a limit of 250 day visitors you need to arrive early if you’re travelling during peak season.
 We were visiting on the late May Bank Holiday so didn’t take any chances and were in the queue for tickets by 8am.

 Our early start paid off and we were allocated seats on the first day visitor sailing.
 Our boat, the Dale Princess, makes the 10 minute journey several times a day which is reassuring given the notorious reputation of Jack Sound, the stretch of water that separates Skomer from the mainland.
 I was glad it was only a short journey as the swell was considerable despite it being a calm day.

 As we neared the landing stage we were surrounded by seabirds, mostly puffins, bobbing in the sea around us.
 After disembarking we were directed up a flight of steps, past ledges full of guillemots, for an introductory talk by the warden.

 The warden described the island as a piece of Swiss cheese.
 This is a perfect analogy.
 Three of its main inhabitants live in the burrows which cover the island; puffins, rabbits and Manx shearwaters.
 Whilst you’re likely to see both puffins (in season) and rabbits the Manx shearwaters arrive and leave in darkness.
-Only overnight visitors will witness the vocal cacophony of the huge numbers of shearwaters that return to the island each evening.
+Only overnight visitors will witness the vocal cacophony of the shearwaters that return to the island each evening.